-Always properly diluted essential oils using a carrier oil (such as Jojoba, Coconut oil, Avocado oil) when using topical application.
+Essential oils should be properly diluted using a carrier oil (such as Jojoba, Coconut oil, Avocado oil) when using topical application.
 As much as we are tempted to apply a drop of essential oil directly on the skin - for example, to soothe a mosquito bite - it is important to first use precaution.
-Essential oils are fat soluble, meaning that they need fat to evenly disperse the oil on the skin and make it easier for the oil to be absorbed into the body.
+Essential oils are fat-soluble, meaning that they need fat to evenly disperse the oil on the skin and make it easier for the oil to be absorbed into the body.
 Some essential oils such as cinnamon, clove, laurier, and oregano have a tendency to irritate the skin when not properly diluted.
-These “high-risk” essential oils need to be properly diluted in a oil carrier oil (such as Jojoba, Coconut oil, Avocado oil).
+These “high-risk” essential oils need to be properly diluted in an oil carrier oil (such as Jojoba, Coconut oil, Avocado oil).
 If you have an allergic tendency, it is recommended that you do patch testing to ensure that there is no reaction.
-If nothing happens within 15 minutes, you can safely assume use of the essential oil.
+If nothing happens within 15 minutes, you can safely assume the use of the essential oil.

 Certain essential oils, especially those from the citrus family, are photosensitive.
 If applied to the skin, exposure to the sun or UV rays should be avoided to avoid causing any unpleasant skin irritation.